Hi, I’m Payal Hathi.

 Measurement of population mental health: evidence from a mobile phone survey in India

 This study tests two questionnaires in measuring mental health in a mobile phone survey in population-representative samples in the Indian states of Bihar, Jharkhand, and Maharashtra.
 Both questionnaires measured worse mental health in places with lower human development, but only the adapted SRQ The adapted SRQ identified women as having worse mental health than men in all three states.
-This study was published in Health Policy and Planning.
+This study is published in Health Policy and Planning.

 When women eat last: Discrimination at home and women’s mental health